A subscription to art

 To register and for further information, contact:

-The reading room contains reference works on art history and related fields, current issues of journals, exhibition catalogues and new acquisitions which can be consulted freely, but only in the reading room.
+Here you will find reference works on art history and related fields, current issues of journals, exhibition catalogues and new acquisitions which can be consulted freely, but only in the reading room.

 All other media are held in the closed stacks and can be ordered via the online catalogue.
 Orders will be ready in a short time (usually no more than 15 minutes).